varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/functions-checkpoint.md

 Recursion is a programming technique in which a function calls itself with a modified version of its own input.
 This allows the function to repeat a process on a smaller scale, and the results of these smaller-scale processes can be combined to solve the original problem.
 The body of a recursive function typically has two parts:

-* __Base case__: This is the condition that stops the recursion.
+* __Base case__: This condition stops the recursion.
 When the function reaches the base case, it returns a result without calling itself again.
 This is necessary to prevent the function from entering an infinite loop.
 * __Recursive case__: This is the part of the function that calls itself with a modified version of its input.
 The recursive case is responsible for breaking the problem down into smaller subproblems and solving them using the function itself.

 Let's consider an example where we compute $n!$ using recursion in [Julia](https://docs.julialang.org):